 Where is Puerto Escondido?

-Puerto Escondido sits on the Pacific Coast of the Mexican state of Oaxaca (pronounces wa-ha-ka).
+Puerto Escondido sits on the Pacific Coast of the Mexican state of Oaxaca (pronounced wa-ha-ka).
 Conveniently, that puts it on the main Mex highway 200.
-The town does have a small airport, but there’s just a few domestic connections to Mexico City and Oaxaca (the city).
-Nearest entry points are likely to be either Salina Cruz (four hours’ drive to the east), Oaxaca city (six hours through the mountains to the north), or Acapulco (seven hours along the coast to the north-west).
+The town does have a small airport, but there’s just a few domestic connections to Mexico City and Oaxaca (the city and state capital).
+Nearest entry points are likely to be either from Salina Cruz (four hours’ drive to the east), Oaxaca city (six hours through the mountains to the north), or Acapulco (seven hours along the coast to the north-west).
+Thankfully, Mexican VIP buses are pretty comfy and the scenery in this area is STUNNING!

 Puerto Escondido surf spots